Ayaan-22/PlagiarismAI/README.md

 3.  **Smart Search (SerpAPI)**:

     - Uncited chunks are sent to **Google Search** via SerpAPI to find potential source matches.
-    - The system fetches the content of the top search results (HTML or PDF).
+    - The system fetches the content of the top search results using **browser-mimicking headers** and **robust compression handling** (Brotli) to bypass common scraping blocks.

 4.  **Semantic Comparison**: